How to Start a Delivery Business With Contract Drivers?

 1. Adjust Schedules on the Fly: Alterations to the route?
 Need to change the driver?
 No problem.
 Dispatchers can easily make adjustments to the route while the delivery is in progress without having to compromise with the entire route.

-1. Proof of Delivery: Drivers can capture proof of delivery through customer signatures, photo-capture, or notes to improve accountability and keep the dispatchers or managers informed about each delivery task.
+1. Proof of Delivery: Drivers can capture proof of delivery through customer signatures, photo capture, or notes on their mobile phones.
+This enhances accountability and keeps dispatchers or managers informed about each delivery, thanks to effective proof of delivery software.

 1. Reports & Analytics: End-of-day reports for all drivers and deliveries help the dispatchers and managers be in the loop.
 It helps drivers be more accountable for each delivery.
 Drivers can see their reports and know where they need to step up.